 What breakthroughs have you created for yourself?

-When I enrolled in BASB, I was excited about improving my workflow and refining my PKM system, because I wanted to improve my personal productivity.
+When I enrolled in BASB, I was excited about learning new skills, refining my PKM system, improving my workflow and boosting my productivity.

-When I heard Tiago say “the point of having a PKM system is to help you execute on your projects to make sure they come to life” on the very first call…
+When I heard Tiago say “the point of having a PKM system is to help you effectively execute on your projects to bring them to life” on the very first call…

-I immediately shifted my intention from “learning and refining my PKM system” to “execute on my project”.
+I immediately shifted my intention from learning to execution.

 What new abilities have you developed?

 Websites used to take me ages (months) to complete.
-I have built a hand full of websites in the last 10 years.
-But I have never built a website this fast in my life.
+I have built a hand full of websites in the past for my own businesses, and I have never built and launched a website from scratch this fast in my life.
 This is a personal best.

-I surprised myself to see that I have the capabilities to pull this off in just 3 weeks.
-I’m amazed at the speed I can execute a project like this compared to before.
+I was surprised to be able to pull this off in just 3 weeks.
+I’m amazed to see the difference in my speed of execution compared to before.

 What new possibilities are you taking away from this experience?

-Seeing myself bring my website vision to life in 3 weeks has made me wonder “What else can I achieve?
-What other ‘impossible’ things can I do?”
+Seeing myself bring my vision and creation to life in 3 weeks has made me wonder “What else can I achieve?
+What other ‘seemingly impossible’ things can I do?”

-It’s made me very excited to see what else I can create for the rest of 2020 and beyond! 😆
+They are exciting questions for me to answer and explore… to see what else I can create for the rest of 2020 and beyond!

 How did you fulfil on your intention?

-If I didn’t switch my focus to execution in Week 1, you wouldn’t be reading this right now.
+If I didn’t switch my intention and focus from learning to execution in Week 1, you wouldn’t be reading this case study right now.

 How did you go about documenting this case study?
 Did you document your process as you were going along or did you write it all up at the end from scratch?

 I wrote this case study at the end from scratch.
-I literally got the idea as I was about to make a post in the BASB Forum on 1st May.
+The “case study idea” literally popped into my head as I was about to make a post in the BASB community forum on 1st May.

-It didn’t feel hard to recall because I did everything in “phases” — I wasn’t jumping from one thing to another trying to multi-task.
+It didn’t feel hard to recall my process because I did everything in phases — I wasn’t jumping around trying to do different things and executing things out of sequence.

-The website project was my entire focus for 3-4 weeks straight (apart from learning and participating in BASB).
+The website project was my entire focus for 3-4 weeks straight (apart from learning BASB course material and participating in BASB).
 I wasn’t working on anything else.
 I made sure I wasn’t distracted.

-Because the project was completed in a fairly short time frame, I remember what decisions I made as they were still fresh in my memory.
+Because the project was completed in a fairly short time frame, the decisions I made were still fresh in my memory.